 If you’re keen to meet people in person or virtually, and you enjoy being part of a club or group, there are plenty of ways you can do this.

 It’s worth checking out the Oddfellows; a network of friendship groups across the UK.
-The Oddfellows supports almost 40,000 members across its 99 UK branches, many of whom are retired or older adults, and they’ve got lots of daytime activities available, as well as volunteering opportunities.
+The Oddfellows supports almost 40,000 members across its 99 UK branches, many of whom are retired or older adults.
+They offer lots of daytime activities, as well as volunteering opportunities.

 Their local branches put on free or inexpensive taster events, such as walks, talks, quizzes, and afternoon teas, as well as online open days – to show newcomers the benefits of joining a friendship group.
 There’s something for everyone, and they’re always ready to welcome new members along.